-Paid Holidays
+Paid Public Holidays

 Many OECD countries also guarantee paid holidays, including New Year's Day, Good Friday, Easter Monday, and Christmas.
-Other commonly paid holidays are Labor Day, Ascension Thursday, and All Saints' Day.
+Other commonly paid public holidays are Labor Day, Ascension Thursday, and All Saints' Day.
 Spain has 12 paid public holidays.
-Portugal, Italy, and Austria have 13 each; Belgium, 10; Denmark, Ireland, and Finland, nine each; Canada, eight (on average, though the number varies by province); Australia and New Zealand, seven; and Greece, six.
-Norway has two paid holidays, and France guarantees one.
-Two countries determine public holidays at the regional level: Canada (which offers at least five in each province) and Germany (with a minimum of nine holidays).
-Again, U.S. law makes no provisions for paid holidays, as is also the case in Japan, the Netherlands, Sweden, and the United Kingdom.
+Portugal, Italy, and Austria have 13 each; Belgium, 10; Denmark, Ireland, and Finland, nine each; Australia and New Zealand, seven; and Greece, six.
+Norway has two paid public holidays, and France guarantees one.
+Two countries determine public holidays at the regional level: Canada (which offers at least five in each province and eight on average) and Germany (with a minimum of nine public holidays).
+Again, U.S. law makes no provisions for paid public holidays, as is also the case in Japan, the Netherlands, Sweden, and the United Kingdom.

-In most countries, employers have some flexibility around paid holidays, and often have the option to schedule workers on holidays provided that they pay those days at a higher-than-usual rate or offer a paid day off at another time.
+In most countries, employers have some flexibility with respect to treatment of paid public holidays, and often have the option to schedule workers on public holidays provided that they pay those days at a higher-than-usual rate or offer a paid day off at another time.
 The Appendix discusses these issues in greater detail where applicable.